 “Whoever wishes to foresee the future must consult the past; for human events ever resemble those of preceding times.
 This arises from the fact that they are produced by men who ever have been, and ever shall be, animated by the same passions, and thus they necessarily have the same results.“ –Machiavelli

-RESPONSE TO Dr. Interlandi Comment from SERIES, from Dr Ellerman
+RESPONSE TO Dr. Interlandi Comment from SERIES, from Dr. Ellerman

 We disagree with Dr. Interlandi regarding the complexity of decision making in the treatment of type 2 diabetes.
-In light of growing evidence of the differentiation of outcomes between and within treatment classes, both the AACE and ADA recognise the need to customize treatment selection based on individual needs.
+In light of growing evidence of the differentiation of outcomes between and within treatment classes, both the AACE and ADA recognize the need to customize treatment selection based on individual needs.
 We propose that algorithmic navigation of these choices allows clinicians to present the best options to patients for shared decision making.

 John Interlandi, MD is a practicing Endocrinologist in Hermitage, TN.
 Dr. Interlandi graduated from University of Oklahoma College of Medicine in 1976 and has been in practice for 42 years.
 He completed a residency at Medical College of Wisconsin.
 Dr. Interlandi also specializes in Internal Medicine.
 He currently practices at John Interlandi and is affiliated with TriStar Summit Medical Center, Saint Thomas Midtown Hospital and Sumner Regional Medical Center.
 Dr. Interlandi is board certified in Endocrinology, Diabetes and Metabolism.